Wastewater-based epidemiology: History

 Wastewater-based epidemiology (WBE) can be applied in the field of research that uses the analysis of sewage and wastewater to monitor the presence, distribution, and prevalence of a disease or chemicals in communities.
 The technique has been used for several decades, and an example of its early application is in the 1940s when WBE was applied for the detection and distribution of poliovirus in the sewage of New York, Chicago, and other cities.
 Another early application came in 1954, in a study of schistosome of snails.
 Wastewater-based epidemiology thereafter spread to multiple countries.
 By the turn of the 21st century, numerous studies had adopted the technique.
 A 2005 study measured cocaine and its metabolite benzoylecgonine in water samples from the River Po in Italy.

 Wastewater-based epidemiology is supported by government bodies such as the European Union Drugs Agency in Europe.
 Similar counterparts in other countries, such as the Australian Criminal Intelligence Commission in Australia and authorities in China use wastewater-based epidemiology to monitor drug use in their populations.

-As of 2022, WBE had reached 3,000 sites in 58 countries.
+As of 2026, WBE had reached more than 4600 sites in 72 countries.